What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Asolo Tahoe LTH GTX trekking boots

-• anti-chafing cream,
+• chafing cream,

 • sunscreen,

-• after-sun gel or burn cream,
+• gel or cream for burns,

-• cooling gel,
+• a cooling gel,

 • insect repellent.